a-b-street/docs/book/src/project/retrospective/README.md

 4) Promoting open data and open source software for use in government planning -- why trust the traffic analysis that you can't read and reproduce yourself?

 I don't feel I've budged the needle on any of these.

+## Who's our audience?

+I've tried to avoid actually advocating myself for specific changes in Seattle.
+Partly this is because there are well-established groups here that do this already, and I want to spend my energy doing what I enjoy more -- creating software to empower them.
+Partly I'm afraid of promoting ideas that're tied to my own biases and wouldn't serve everyone in Seattle well -- I have a conspicuous gap of knowledge about biking in South Seattle, a place with much more traffic violence and much less cycling-friendly infrastructure.
+And partly, I'm just lazy and avoiding writing -- I can do it, but it's so draining -- writing this document was quite difficult for me.
+As a team, we have published [one simple advocacy piece](../../proposals/broadmoor.md) -- written by Michael -- more to experiment with the format than to push for a real change (although the idea would be fantastic, asking to open up private roads is a non-starter).

+I don't have a good understanding of politics or how to actually help advance real changes on the ground.
+But since we've failed to find users for A/B Street that're advancing some cause, then... there is one last thing we could try.
+Will I rip off such an adhesive bandage before it's too late?

 ## What this project means to me